-The Community Development (CD) Department is dedicated to addressing homelessness.
-Working with the Greater Seacoast Coalition to End Homelessness and Cross Roads House, the City is able to reach out and assess the needs of homeless and unsheltered individuals and families in Portsmouth.
-Additionally, the City coordinates with Portsmouth Housing Authority, also an active participant in the Greater Seacoast Coalition to end Homelessness, to reduce and end homelessness in the City.
+Working with the Home for All (formerly called Greater Seacoast Coalition to End Homelessness) and Cross Roads House, the City, particularly through the Community development and Welfare Departments, is able to reach out and assess the needs of homeless and unsheltered individuals and families in Portsmouth.
+Additionally, the City coordinates with Portsmouth Housing Authority, also an active participant in Home for All, to reduce and end homelessness in the City.